practicalli-johnny/clojure-webapps-deprecated-archive/overview/features.md

 * A modern LISP - leaner syntax and not as many brackets as LISP

-* Highly extensible via Macros - much of Clojure is built using macros to build on a small number of primative functions.
-Anyone can create their own macro, which esentially provides an easier way of expressing yourself in code.
+* Highly extensible via Macros - much of Clojure is built using macros to build on a small number of primitive functions.
+Anyone can create their own macro, which essentially provides an easier way of expressing yourself in code.
 A macro is like a template that takes in source code and returns the expanded source code back to Clojure, replacing the macro code.
 Macros therefore help to remove repetition and boilerplate code from the Clojure language.

 ## Constraints